 Over the course of our work with ESA, we succeeded in building their presence online and establishing social media as a strong revenue stream for the business.
 We built their Instagram from the ground up, to the point where it now has over 12,000 followers and serves as an important pillar of their social media strategy.

 What’s more, the Facebook Ads strategy we put in place brought great results for the business – over 20% of sales came as a result of social media campaigns.
-Ultimately, SA Agency helped ESA to reach more of the right audience, on the right platforms, and use a smaller ad-spend to achieve it.
+Ultimately, Public Nectar helped ESA to reach more of the right audience, on the right platforms, and use a smaller ad-spend to achieve it.